In this guide

 Introduction to PGC Imagery

-Maxar owns five operational satellite imaging systems of the pushbroom sensor type orbiting 500-800km above the Earth.
+Vantor owns five operational satellite imaging systems of the pushbroom sensor type orbiting 500-800km above the Earth.

 Unlike aerial campaigns, the satellites are always collecting and can acquire imagery of any location in the world.

-For more information, visit Maxar’s website
+For more information, visit Vantor’s website

 Can I Access PGC Imagery?

-PGC currently serves as a distribution point for polar and cryosphere imagery to projects funded by NSF’s Office of Polar Programs and NASA Cryospheric Sciences.
-PGC previously served as a distribution point for the NASA Arctic Boreal Vulnerability Experiment (ABoVE).
+PGC currently serves as a distribution point for polar and cryosphere imagery to projects funded by NSF’s Office of Polar Programs.
+PGC previously served as a distribution point for the NASA Arctic Boreal Vulnerability Experiment (ABoVE) and NASA Cryospheric Sciences.
+Other agencies, for example the US Geological Survey (USGS), have arranged access to the same imagery through other channels.

 If you are not sure if you are eligible to receive PGC imagery, inquire with PGC User Services to see if we can support your project.